knewplay/book-programming-essential/toolset/tools.md

 ## Linux

-Linux is a Unix-like operating system that is widely used today.
+Linux is a Unix-inspired, Unix-like operating system widely used today.
+Linux also happens to be open-source, meaning that its software is freely available online, allowing users to view, modify, and distribute its source code.

 ## Shell
 talk about shell,  commonly used shells bash csh, zsh, powershell link with unix

 ## Kernel
+I mentioned previously that the operating system sits between the hardware components of a computer and the software applications.

 ## File system navigation